 Professor, Program Director, Theology & Intercultural Studies M.A.

 Lynn Jost, Ph.D.

-Professor of Old Testament and Preaching, Director of the Anabaptist Center
+Professor, Program Director, Old Testament, Director of the Anabaptist Center

 David Bruce Rose, Ph.D.

 Terry Brensinger, Ph.D.